October and November 2024 Exhibits

 DARK ART ALL MEDIA ART SHOW

-The theme is “dark art”.
+This exhibit is a focal point of all Art Works’ openings.
+In October the theme is “dark art”.
 After all it is Halloween, and a spooky exhibit seems fitting.
+Noah Scalin juried the exhibit.